ollien/Slack-Welcome-Bot/README.md

 # Slack Welcome Bot

 A bot I built for my robotics team's Slack that welcomes users.
-Store the welcome message in the `WELCOME_MESSAGE` environment variable.

 Designed to run on [Beep Boop](https://beepboophq.com/)

+*Note:* The welcome message must be stored in the `WELCOME_MESSAGE` environment variable.